Morrie Ryskind: Political activism

 For many years, Ryskind had been a member of the Socialist Party of America, and during the 1930s he participated in party-sponsored activities, even performing sketches at antiwar events, but he split with the party's Old Guard faction led by Louis Waldman.
 His politics soon moved to the political right.
 In 1940, Ryskind abandoned the Democratic Party, and he opposed President Franklin Delano Roosevelt's pursuit of a third term, writing the campaign song for that year's Republican Party presidential nominee Wendell Willkie.
 He maintained some ties to the Socialist Party throughout the 1940s and served as a vice chairman of the Keep America Out of War Congress.

-He became a friend to writers Max Eastman, Ayn Rand, John Dos Passos, Suzanne La Follette and Raymond Moley.
+Ryskind became a friend to writers Max Eastman, Ayn Rand, John Dos Passos, Suzanne La Follette and Raymond Moley.
 Later, he would become a friend to William F. Buckley Jr. and future president Ronald Reagan.
 In 1947, he appeared before the House Un-American Activities Committee as a "friendly witness" at hearings that resulted in the blacklisting of the "Hollywood Ten," including Ring Lardner Jr. and Dalton Trumbo.
 Ryskind never sold another script after that appearance, and he believed that his appearance before HUAC was responsible, although there is no direct evidence of an organized campaign against the "friendly witnesses."

 In the 1950s, Ryskind contributed articles to The Freeman, In 1954, he was also a board member of the American Jewish League Against Communism.

-He lent money to Buckley to help start The National Review, which began publication in 1955, another journal to which he was an early contributor.
+Ryskind lent money to Buckley to help start The National Review, which began publication in 1955, another journal to which he was an early contributor.
 Ryskind briefly joined the John Birch Society but soon disassociated himself from the group after it began to claim that Roosevelt, Harry S. Truman and Dwight D. Eisenhower were part of the Soviet conspiracy.
-He was also a vocal sympathizer with the anti-Zionist American Council for Judaism.

-In 1960, Ryskind started to write a feature column in the Los Angeles Times that promoted conservative ideas for the next 11 years.
+From 1960 to 1971, Ryskind wrote a feature column for the Los Angeles Times that promoted conservative ideas.
 His son Allan H. Ryskind was the longtime editor of the conservative weekly Human Events.

 The elder Ryskind's autobiography I Shot an Elephant in My Pajamas: The Morrie Ryskind Story details his adventures from Broadway to Hollywood as well as his conversion to conservative politics.